AmazeeLabs/algm-cypress-common/README.md

-# algm-cypress-common
+# [ALGM] Common Cypress Tests
-Common cypress tests that will be pulled in via Jenkins
+These are the common cypress test that will be pulled in as apart of Jenkins.